 A few of the experiments and experiences on tap include a soap bubble blower with interesting formations and surface light reflections, and ball race where gravity comes to play with free falling balls.
 There are blow holes, mirror mazes, mind games, illusion galleries, periodic tables, slides, spaceballs, and enough geeky goodness to keep your kids entertained for hours.

-1 Great Place to Stay: Scandic Hotels
+1 Great Place to Stay in Stockholm with Kids: Scandic Hotels

 Beyond renting an apartment which is a great way to live like a local and save money, when it comes to overall value, it’s hard to beat Scandic Hotel chain’s roughly 20+ hotel locations that dot the city.